Capitalisk/capitalisk-website/docs/guide-join-custom-blockchain.md

 ### 1.2 A compatible LDEM node

 To create a custom blockchain, you first need to have an [LDEM](https://github.com/Capitalisk/ldem) node - Any node which is based on the LDEM engine is fine; this includes a [Leasehold](https://www.leasehold.io/) node or a Capitalisk node.
-But for the purpose of this guide, it is recommended to use a Capitalisk node - So you should follow the guide [Setting up a new Capitalisk node](./) to setup a node.
+But for the purpose of this guide, it is recommended to use a Capitalisk node - So you should follow the guide [Set up a new Capitalisk node](./) to setup a node.
+Make sure that you also have the `pm2` command installed globally on your node (`sudo npm install -g pm2`).

 ### 1.3 LDPoS Commander CLI